Becoming an RSE#

 So, it was only this year (2021) that I started working on the career switch seriously.

 Meanwhile, I have started looking for new opportunities to make the transition.
-If you know of one that you think might be suitable for me, drop me a message.
 I will update this blog entry once the transition is complete; stay tuned!

 Will my training as a researcher going to be wasted?